torvalds/linux/Documentation/media/uapi/v4l/ext-ctrls-codec.rst

       - Bitstream version.
     * - __u8
       - ``prob_skip_false``
-      - Indicates the probability that the macroblock is not skipped.
+      - Indicates the probability that the macroblock is yest skipped.
     * - __u8
       - ``prob_intra``
       - Indicates the probability that a macroblock is intra-predicted.